aleksisvanags/aleksisvanags/README.md

 I can make simple python programs and I am currently learning how to use: Sockets, Threading, Pygame, Tkinter (and PyQt5) and a few other modules.

-I'm the future I plan to learn machine learning using modules such as Pytorch, Tensorflow and Keras
+In the future I plan to learn machine learning using modules such as Pytorch, Tensorflow and Keras

 - HTML, CSS and JavaScript